Campus Improvement Plan

 Strategy 1: Teachers and staff will implement the school wide discipline plan in order to maintain a safe and organized campus culture.
 Positive reinforcement activities for students will be included.
 Grade level teams will communicate their team discipline rewards/consequences plan with involved stakeholders.
 Funds may be needed for rewarding positive student choices.

-Strategy's Expected Result/Impact: Positive behavior choices on campus Decrease in Skyward discipline referrals
+Strategy's Expected Result/Impact: Positive behavior choices on campus

 Title I: